vmware-tanzu/apps-cli-plugin/docs/command-reference/tanzu_apps_workload_create.md

       --label "key=value" pair         label is represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --limit-cpu cores                the maximum amount of cpu allowed, in CPU cores (500m = .5 cores) --limit-memory bytes             the maximum amount of memory allowed, in bytes (500Mi = 500MiB = 500 * 1024 * 1024)
-      --live-update                    put the workload in live update mode, --live-update=false to disable --local-path path                path to a directory, .zip, or .jar file containing workload source code -n, --namespace name                 kubernetes namespace (defaulted from kube config) --param "key=value" pair         additional parameters represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
+      --live-update                    put the workload in live update mode (--live-update=false to disable) --local-path path                path to a directory, .zip, or .jar file containing workload source code -n, --namespace name                 kubernetes namespace (defaulted from kube config) --param "key=value" pair         additional parameters represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)